ahmadalbadawi/ahmadalbadawi.github.io/_pages/about.md

 ## About

+I run research on **fully homomorphic encryption** and **privacy-preserving AI**, with a focus on what it takes to deploy them at production scale.
+My contributions include [OpenFHE](https://github.com/openfheorg/openfhe-development), a co-authored open-source FHE library now used across industry and academia; the first GPU homomorphic CNN (HCNN); the RNS variants of BFV that became standard building blocks in modern FHE libraries; and the technical leadership of DPRIVE, a $15M DARPA program that delivered a 1 GHz, 12 nm FHE accelerator from concept to tape-out-ready RTL.

-I am a dedicated researcher specializing in **applied cryptography** and **privacy-preserving technologies** - fields focused on developing efficient methods to secure data throughout its lifecycle, whether at rest, in transit, or in use.
-I hold a Ph.D. in Electrical and Computer Engineering from the National University of Singapore (2018) and have built a strong publication record with papers in prestigious journals and top-tier conferences.
-Beyond research, I have taught university courses, built and led research teams, and advised deep-tech startups on designing and deploying secure, privacy-aware solutions.
-My expertise extends to hardware acceleration, where I focus on optimizing the performance and efficiency of complex cryptographic operations.
+I hold a Ph.D. in Electrical and Computer Engineering from the National University of Singapore.
+I have built and led research teams in industry, government, and academic settings, and I currently work on making large language model inference run under FHE with practical latency.

-My goal is to contribute to a more secure and resilient digital world - bridging theoretical foundations and practical solutions to make privacy-preserving computation usable at real-world scale.
+I am open to research collaboration, technical advising for founders building privacy-first infrastructure, and program committee service in cryptography and trustworthy ML.

-For more on my research themes, current projects, and funding, see my [research page](/research/).
-For selected papers and patents, see my [publications](/publications/).
+For the agenda behind the work, see my [research statement](/research/statement/).
+For shipped open-source projects, see [code](/code/).